mpchadwick/mpchadwick.github.io/_posts/2018-01-09-magento-2-elasticsearch-notes.md

 ---
 layout: blog-single
-title:  "Magento 2 Elasticsearch Notes"
+title:  "Magento 2 Elasticsearch Cheatsheet"
 description: A catch all location for notes related to working with Elasticsearch in Magento 2
 date: January 9, 2018
-last_modified_at: May 13, 2018
+last_modified_at: May 14, 2018
 image:
 tags: [Magento]
 ---